specklesystems/speckle-docs/user/blender.md

     <img src="./img-blender/manual-installer.png" width="33.33%" alt="Screenshot of speckle-blender releases tab, showing manual installer highlighted in the drop-down menu"/>
 </center>

-2. Open Blender, and **navigate to the Add-ons menu**, under `Edit -> Preferences`
+1. Open Blender, and **navigate to the Add-ons menu**, under `Edit -> Preferences`
-3. Press the `Install` button in the top right, and select the downloaded zip.
+2. Press the `Install` button in the top right, and select the downloaded zip.
-4. Once enabled, a restart of blender may be required.
+3. Once enabled, a restart of blender may be required.

 ## User Interface

 The Blender Connector lives in the 3D viewport toolbar (N) under the Speckle tab.
 It contains three main panels:

 - **User Panel** for switching between different local accounts.
-- **Streams Panel** for browsing your existing streams, creating new streams, or deleting old streams.
+- **Projects Panel** for browsing your existing Projects, creating new projects, or deleting old projects.
-- **Active Stream Panel** for sending and receiving data to and from Speckle.
+- **Active Project Panel** for sending and receiving data to and from Speckle.

 ![panels overview](./img-blender/sidebar-menu.png)

-The **Streams Panel** shows a list of your most recent streams, which you can search through by name.
-You can add new streams with the "+" button, delete streams with the "-" button, and refresh the streams with the refresh button.
+The **Projects Panel** shows a list of your most recent projects, which you can search through by name.
+You can add new projects with the "+" button, delete projects with the "-" button, and refresh the projects with the refresh button.

 ![add by url](./img-blender/add-by-url.png)

-From version 2.1.9, you can also add existing streams by their URL.
-You can use the URL to a stream, a specific branch, or a specific commit.
-Simply paste it into the popup and the correct account, stream, branch, and commit will get selected for you.
+From version 2.1.9, you can also add existing projects by their URL.
+You can use the URL to a project, a specific model, or a specific version.
+Simply paste it into the popup and the correct account, project, model, and version will get selected for you.

-The **Active Stream Panel** will show more details about the stream you've selected in the Streams Panel.
-From here, you can change the active branch and commit.
+The **Active Project Panel** will show more details about the project you've selected in the Projects Panel.
+From here, you can change the active model and version.
 You can also Send and Receive any items you have selected in Blender.
 Under the Send and Receive buttons, you can use the dropdown menus to select a script to run on all elements during the send / receive process.

-At the very bottom of the panel (not pictured), you'll find a button that will open the stream in the [Speckle Web App](/user/web).
+At the very bottom of the panel (not pictured), you'll find a button that will open the project in the [Speckle Web App](/user/web).

 ## Clean Meshes